 With the tracks fitted it was now possible to move the hull and in March 1994 it was hauled out onto the Museum car park for a TV promotion.
 Here we have an overhead view from the front which shows that there was still a lot of work to be done.

 Read more about Tiger tanks, as well as the history of tanks from their conception onwards, in the books below.
-Show your love of German armour with an inflatable 88mm shell.
+Make your own Tiger with this Tamiya model.